About the Commission

 Silverio Mogart has lived in Eugene since 2004.
 He attended Lane Community College and has a Bachelor’s degree from the University of Oregon.
 Mr. Mogart has been on the Police Commission since August of 2016.
 He also serves on the Lane County Community Health Council and the Trillium Community Advisory Council.

 Amanda McCluskey (Human Rights Commission Liaison) is an Oregon native, who has lived in and around Eugene, Springfield and Walterville.
 She has a Bachelor’s Degree in Family and Human Services from University of Oregon and is pursuing a Master’s in Business Administration at Southern Oregon University.
-She has worked at HIV Alliance for 14 years, currently as Program Director.
-She is currently serving as Treasure on Board of Directors at MECCA.
-She is the Vice Chair of the Human Rights Commission and serves as the Human Rights Commission Liaison to the Eugene Police Commission.
+She has worked at HIV Alliance for 14 years, currently as Senior Program Director.
+She is currently serving as Treasure on the Board of Directors at MECCA.
+She is the Chair of the Human Rights Commission and serves as the Human Rights Commission Liaison to the Eugene Police Commission and previously served as Vice Chair.
 Amanda enjoys being outside, crafting, gardening, and paddle boarding.
 She lives in North Eugene with her son and cat.